perfumer/microservices/README.md

 It is helpful to debug sent requests.

 Any microservice class allows `request_catcher_host` parameter in constructor options.
-If it is defined, then after each request microservice class also sends the same request to that host (original target host is sent in `Api-Host` header).
+If it is defined, and `_catch=true` provided to Request class, then microservice class also sends special request to that host.

 ```php
 use Perfumer\Microservices\Microservice;